Theo-Grace/paper/paper.md

 Theo Grace

 # Introduction
 We study a bilayer Kitaev model with Gamma and Heisenberg term interactions.

+The Kitaev model was solved exactly (Kitaev et al)